ropensci-archive/ropenaq/cran-comments.md

 * Tests less strictly for the API health status.

 * Now waits if the API tells so.

+* The documentation has been updated regarding data availability.

 ## Reverse dependencies